VakeDomen/Reagent/README.md

 # Reagent 🦀

-Reagent is a Rust library for building, composing, and running Language Model (LLM) based agents.
+Reagent is a Rust library for building, composing, and running LLM agents via Ollama.
 It provides a flexible and extensible framework for creating agents with custom tools, structured outputs, and complex invocation flows, designed with simplicity and composability in mind.

 Currently only works with [Ollama](https://ollama.com/).